The unknown of life after surgery.

 But in the past three years, this California boy has had to reevaluate and limit his activities because of the excruciating pain that radiates from his left hip.
 Osteoarthritis has forced him to change his “play hard” attitude.

 Addressing the root cause

+Sports were an enormous part of Ari’s life.
 He had a successful tennis career at the University of California San Diego.
-After college he was a tennis instructor at the Beverly Hills Tennis Club.
-He then earned a ranking which led him to play abroad for a year with the French Tennis Federation.
+After college, he was a tennis instructor at the Beverly Hills Tennis Club.
+He then earned a ranking, which led him to play abroad for a year with the French Tennis Federation.